lukedoomer/pyLogStatistic/README.md

 a python log statistic tool

 ## configuration
-pyLogStatistic support two types of log.
+pyLogStatistic supports two types of log.
 ### syslog type
 	datetime=1900/01/01 00:00:01,srcip=192.168.0.1,dstip=192.168.0.254,..
 ### csv type
 	datetime,srcip,dstip,..
 	1900/01/01 00:00:01,192.168.0.1,192.168.0.254,..
 Please edit settings.conf to suits your needs.
+if you provide input_malicious_ip or input_client_ip, each IP will be mapped to its corresponding name via <belongs> tag.
 Also, you MUST specify every single column name in settings.conf

 ## usage